 What to Pack for a Wellness Day Out in Nature

-In our fast-paced, screen-saturated lives, a wellness day out in nature isn’t just a luxury—it’s a necessity.
+In our fast paced, screen saturated lives, a wellness day out in nature isn’t just a luxury, it’s a necessity.
 Whether you’re seeking mental clarity, physical renewal, or simply a quiet reset, stepping into the woods, by a lake, or up a mountain trail can be one of the most restorative acts you’ll do all month.
-But to truly reap the benefits, preparation matters.
-Packing thoughtfully transforms a nice hike into a deep, soul-nourishing experience.
+The concept of forest bathing, or Shinrin Yoku, teaches us that simply being in the presence of trees can lower cortisol levels and boost our immune system.
+But to truly reap these biological and emotional benefits, preparation matters.
+Packing thoughtfully transforms a nice hike into a deep, soul nourishing experience, ensuring that your focus remains on the environment rather than on a forgotten item or a physical discomfort.

 🌿 1.
 The Essentials: Comfort & Safety First